nathan-bottomley/eleventy-plugin-podcaster.com/content/docs/information-in-templates.md

 | `readableDuration` | Converts a number of seconds into a human-readable form — `h:mm:ss`.
 Suitable for displaying `episode.duration`.
 If `true` is provided as an argument to the filter, any leading zero for hours will be omitted (`mm:ss`). |

 >[!NOTE]
-> **Podcaster** can also provide [an optional `readableDate` value][readableDate] which displays a date in the fullest possible localised format, and which is suitable for displaying post dates or recording dates.
+> **Podcaster** can also provide [an optional `readableDate` filter][readableDate] which displays a date in the fullest possible localised format, and which is suitable for displaying post dates or recording dates.

 [readableDate]: /docs/optional-features/#readabledate-filter